-FDA and CDC approve COVID-19 vaccine for children age 5 to 11
+FDA and CDC approve COVID-19 vaccine for children age six months to five years

-Extensive data and ongoing studies show vaccine is safe and effective for kids age 5 and older
+Extensive data and studies show vaccine is safe and effective for people age six months and older

-Parents can now safely protect their children age 5 and older from COVID-19 by getting them vaccinated.
-After rigorous data evaluation and ongoing studies, the Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) have given emergency use authorization of the Pfizer-BioNTech COVID-19 vaccine for children age 5 to 11; this follows the earlier emergency use authorization (EUA) of Pfizer’s vaccine for youth age 12 to 15.
+Parents can now safely protect their children age six months and older from COVID-19 by getting them vaccinated.
+After rigorous data evaluation and studies, the Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) have given emergency use authorization of reduced-strength Pfizer and Moderna COVID-19 vaccines for children age six months to five years; this follows the earlier emergency use authorization (EUA) of Pfizer’s vaccine for youth age five to 17.

-Studies show the vaccine to be 90.7% effective in preventing COVID-19 illness in children, and it’s also proven to be safe based on an ongoing study of children who received the vaccine and have had no serious side effects.
+Studies show the vaccine to be effective in preventing COVID-19 illness in children, and it’s also proven to be safe based on a study of children who received the vaccine and have had no serious side effects.

 We’re here to help

-The disease-prevention benefits of vaccines are much greater than the possible side effects for almost all children.
+The disease-prevention benefits of vaccines are much greater than the possible side effects for most people.
 More information about the available COVID-19 vaccines, including booster shots, is available on the CDC website.
 Visit your state’s health department website or the CDC’s Vaccine Finder site to find out where all eligible people ages 5 and older can get a COVID-19 vaccine:

 More information about your coverage for COVID-19 vaccinations, testing and treatment can be found at regence.com.